Skip to content

 Verify foreign-currency translation per IAS 21 / ASC 830 Are foreign-currency transactions translated at the correct rate (transaction-date spot, monthly average, or contract-locked rate) and is the FX gain/loss posted to the correct GL account?
 Rules Engine

-IAS 21 + ASC 830 functional-currency translation; deterministic rate lookup against treasury rate table or central-bank reference rate (ECB euro reference, Federal Reserve H.10, Bank of England rate); FX gain/loss segregated for IFRS 7 Para 22 disclosure on net investment hedge versus operating exposure
+Functional-currency translation under IAS 21 and ASC 830, with a deterministic rate lookup against the treasury rate table or a central-bank reference rate (ECB euro reference, Federal Reserve H.10, Bank of England).
+The FX gain or loss is segregated for IFRS 7 Para 22 disclosure, separating net-investment-hedge exposure from operating exposure.

 Decision Record